uklewis124/uklewis124/README.md

 ### Hi there 👋

+#Here are some things about me

+- 🔭 I’m currently working on a portofolio
+- 🌱 I’m currently learning HTML and CSS
+- 📫 How to reach me: [Email](emailto:lewisastondavies1@gmail.com), Discord
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: I love aviation!

 <!--
 **uklewis124/uklewis124** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.